-The difference between the U.S. statutory income tax rate of 35% and the effective tax rate for the thirteen weeks ended May 2, 2015 of 14% is primarily driven by the non-cash impairment charge related to the write off of goodwill, which is not tax deductible, and therefore has no tax benefit.
+The difference between the U.S. statutory income tax rate of 35% and the effective tax rate for the twenty-six weeks ended August 1, 2015 of 14% is primarily driven by the non-cash impairment charge related to the write off of goodwill, which is not tax deductible, and therefore has no tax benefit.
 Other items impacting the effective rate include state and local income taxes and the recognition of certain foreign valuation allowances.
-The parity between the U.S. statutory income tax rate of 35% and the effective tax rate for the thirteen weeks ended May 3, 2014 of 35% is primarily driven by state and local income taxes offset by benefits from international operations.
+The difference between the U.S. statutory income tax rate of 35% and the effective tax rate for the twenty-six weeks ended August 2, 2014 of 31% is primarily driven by (i) state and local income taxes, (ii) the recognition of certain foreign valuation allowances, partially offset by (iii) benefits of lower rates in certain foreign jurisdictions.